 The city of Bangkok… a chaotic mismatch of old-world and modern metropolis serving up enticing markets, impressive temples and a wild night life to go with it.

-1. Just touched down in Bangkok town (or Suvarnabhumi airport to be more accurate).
+So you’ve just touched down in Bangkok town (or Suvarnabhumi airport to be more accurate).
 Hop on the swanky sky train (for about 30p, whattt?) and make your way to Wat Pho to see the giant, and we mean GIANT Reclining Buddha.
 Standing at 15 metres tall and 46 metres long and covered completely in gold leaf, this is one epic statue you don’t want to miss.

-5. Get your teeth around some of the delicious and flavoursome street food.
+Get your teeth around some of the delicious and flavoursome street food.
 Those fresh fruit shakes are the perfect antidote for that sticky city heat.
 If you’re not sure where to start with the street food and the idea of chomping into what you thought was chicken but is actually squid is petrifying, then try a cute little street food tour instead!

-7. Booze in buckets.
 The original bizarre drinking vessel (not just for hipsters) can be experienced in the bars of party street Khao San Road.
-We recommend you share with a friend as these pack a serious punch.
+We recommend you share with a friend as these pack a serious punch!

 Or just the Chao Phraya River… Jump on a long-boat and cruise the Bangkok canals.
-The water might not look so Thai turquoise but the views are more than worth it and when some people refer to Bangkok as the ‘Venice of the East’, you know you need to try it!
+The water might not be super turquoise but the views are more than worth it and when some people refer to Bangkok as the ‘Venice of the East’, you know you need to try it!

 And if that doesn’t fill up your time, you speedy Gonzales, then check out our Bangkok city guide for more itinerary inspiration and highlights.

 Get yourself to Bangkok for less, with flights starting at £299!